 Report a bonfire problem

-Remember - you must not burn household rubbish.
-You can get rid of household or garden waste by composting or recycling it in your green garden waste bin.
+You can get rid of household or garden waste by composting or storing it.
 Bin collections in Sandwell are free for residential properties.
 Household rubbish is collected weekly and garden waste is collected fortnightly.

 Only burn dry material and don't leave a fire unattended or smouldering.